-Capital Health uses an overhead paging system to alert employees to various situations or emergencies.
+Capital Health uses an overhead paging system at the HPW and RMC campuses to alert employees to various situations or emergencies.
 Due to a Nationwide Standard, announcements will be made using plain language terminology to assure that the appropriate message is understood.
 The only color code still used is "Code Blue", which is universally recognized as a respiratory or cardiac arrest in an adult patient.